 How to Book Apartments Safely in Paris

-If you have decided an apartment is right, the platform you book on matters almost as much as the property itself.
-The good news is that the Le Meur law forced the major platforms into compliance, so risk has dropped considerably.
-The bad news is that fraudulent or shady listings still exist on the edges.
+If you’ve landed on an apartment, the platform you book through matters nearly as much as the property itself.
+The good news: the Le Meur law forced the major platforms into compliance, so the risk has dropped a lot.
+The bad news: fraudulent and shady listings still lurk at the edges.

 Reliable platforms

-- Airbnb — largest inventory, strong dispute system, but verify the 13-character registration number is displayed.
+- Airbnb — largest inventory, strong dispute system; just verify the 13-character registration number is displayed.

 - VRBO — better for whole-home rentals, fewer single-room or shared listings, generally larger family-friendly properties.